nnayk/cs-scheduling/README.md

 ## Installation and Setup

-Make sure you have [Python](https://www.python.org/downloads/) and [Node](https://nodejs.org/en/download) environments set up (this includes npm and pip3).
-The latest stable releases should be fine as of December 2024, but this project uses Node v20 and Python 3.11.
+Make sure you have [Python](https://www.python.org/downloads/), [PostgreSql](https://www.enterprisedb.com/downloads/postgres-postgresql-downloads), and [Node](https://nodejs.org/en/download) environments set up (this includes pip and npm).
+The latest stable releases should be fine as of December 2024, but this project uses Python 3.11, PostgreSql 14.13, and Node v20.

+To setup Postgres I used the Edb installer (hyperlinked above).
+I used all the defaults except avoided installing `Stack Builder` (just unchecked this option).
+Since I was on a Mac I just ran `brew install postgresql` for the sys headers + postgres CLI tools.

+Verify that the installations succeded with the following CLI commands:

+1. `python3 --version`
+2. `npm --version`
+3. `postgres --version`

 ## Frontend setup